Article

 At Kearney Group, I get to share and develop my skills in an environment/culture that aligns well with my own values.

-A: So what’s it like to work for Kearney Group?
+A: What’s it like to work for Kearney Group?

 J: Kearney Group is a place of growth.
 And I mean whole person growth; not just professional.